futape/search/README.md

 #### Token Matcher

-The `TokenMatcher` works with `TokenValues`, which managed a 1-dim string array.
+The `TokenMatcher` works with `TokenValue`, which manages a 1-dim string array of strings.
 The managed array is searched strictly for a given search term.
-The score is increased by 1 for every match and the value matching value is highlighted.
+The score is increased by 1 for every match and the matching value is highlighted.

+#### Filename Matcher

+The `FilenameMatcher` works with `FilenameValue`, which manages a path as a string.
+The basename of the path is compared strictly to the search term.
+If that fails, the matcher tries to match the filename of the path, which requires the path not to end with a slash or to point to a directory.
+If any attempt matches, the score is increased by 1 and the matching part is highlighted.

 #### Building Your Own Matcher